Karuna >> Introduction

 click here for more information, videos and updates.

-Please visit us on facebook
+Please visit and "LIKE" us on facebook

 Karuna is a Sanskrit word meaning compassion.
-In “Island” a novel by Aldous Huxley (his last novel) minah birds were trained to repeat 'Karuna'.The island was a place where people were kind and happy, they had equality without mediocrity, compassion as well as intellect and science side by side with art.
-Islands happen to be our favourite places.
+In “Island” a novel by Aldous Huxley (his last novel) Minah birds were trained to repeat 'Karuna'.The island was a place where people were kind and happy, they had equality without mediocrity, compassion as well as intellect and science side by side with art.
+Islands happen to be our favourite places!

 Karuna is located within an area of outstanding natural beauty (AONB) near Picklescott, on the upper fringes of the Long Mynd, it faces out towards stupendous far reaching open views of the Stretton Hills and surrounding countryside.